isomerpages/govtech-stp/_student-pass-holder-lane/pre-departure-and-entry-guide.md

 All travellers are required to take a PDT before arrival in Singapore, except those who:
 - Are below the age of three in this calendar year; or
 - Have remained in only Category (I) and (II) country/regions in the past 21 consecutive days before departure for Singapore; or
-- Singapore Citizen entering Singapore via the Causeway or Second Link.

 <a href="/stpl/shn-and-swab-summary">Click here</a> to check if your travel history requires you to take a PDT.
 Travellers are required to take their PDT at an [accredited or authorised testing facility](https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing) in the country/region of departure and ensure that the PDT: